 Badawi: Egypt to Fully Settle IOC’s Dues by June 2026

-Egypt is working to settle all its outstanding dues to international partners in the oil and gas sector by the end of June, in parallel with the regular payment of monthly dues, according to Karim Badawi, Minister of Petroleum and Mineral Resources.
+Egypt is working to settle all its outstanding dues to international partners in the oil and gas sector by the end of June, according to Karim Badawi, Minister of Petroleum and Mineral Resources.

-This comes in implementation of President Abdel Fattah El-Sisi’s directives to accelerate the settlement of partners’ dues, thereby strengthening confidence and encouraging the investment needed to increase domestic oil and gas production, and consequently reduce the import bill, noted a statement by the Ministry of Petroleum and Mineral Resources (MoPMR).
+This comes in implementation of President Abdel Fattah El-Sisi’s directives to accelerate the settlement of partners’ dues, thereby strengthening confidence and encouraging the investment needed to increase domestic oil and gas production, and consequently reduce the import bill, noted a MoPMR statement.

 The Minister explained that since the second half of 2024, the ministry has paid great attention to implementing investment incentive measures that contributed to reducing accumulated dues while maintaining regular monthly payments.
 It has also worked in an integrated manner with several ministries and state institutions, foremost among them the Central Bank of Egypt and the Ministry of Finance.

-Such measures have contained and halted the decline in production caused by slowed investments since the 2021/2022 fiscal year due to delayed payments amid economic challenges, said Badawi.
+Such measures have contained and halted the decline in production caused by slowed investments since the Fiscal Year (FY) 2021/2022 due to delayed payments amid economic challenges, said Badawi.
 He clarified that these steps have positively reflected on reactivating investments in exploration and field development.

-He stressed that restoring confidence with partners has encouraged international companies operating in Egypt to expand their activities over the next five years.
-The ministry has adopted a five-year plan in cooperation with its partners to increase discoveries and production.
+He stressed that restoring confidence with International Oil Companies (IOC)s has encouraged them to expand their planned activities over the next five years.
+The ministry has also adopted a five-year plan in cooperation with its partners to increase discoveries and production.

 Login